-Placebo was suppose to play at The Warfield in September of 2022, but cancelled due to visa and covid-related issues.
+Placebo was supposed to play at The Warfield in September of 2022 but was canceled due to visa and covid-related issues.
 Eight months later, after waiting patiently, they planned a Sunday night in San Francisco.
-After a decade of Placebo never hitting the United States, they finally come back in 2023.
+After a decade of Placebo never hitting the United States, they finally came back in 2023.

 However, there was one major issue when playing at The Warfield.

 That’s right.
 No one is allowed to film the event, or even take clips of it.

 I only took pictures before and after the concert, but not during it.